Nikolaj A. Harmon, Associate Professor of Economics, University of Copenhagen

 (with A. Glenny, J. Fluchtmann and J. Maibom)

-American Economic Journal: Economic Policy, Accepted
+American Economic Journal: Economic Policy, May 2024

 Abstract: